 Employers are required to give the written statement to employees within two months of starting work, ideally on their first day.
-Employers can issue the written statement in instalments, but certain key information must be included this is known as the "principle" statement the following information must be included in a single document:
+Employers can issue the written statement in instalments.
+The following key information must be included in a single document which is known as the "principle statement".

 - Details of any collective agreement that directly affect the employee's conditions of employment.

-For details on the following information employers may provide other documents such and staff handbooks, or staff intranet sites:
+For details on the following information employers may provide other documents such and staff handbooks, or staff intranet sites for:

 Contracts and terms and conditions - Acas business solutions